RMChapple/TableauIntroduction01/README.md

 A version of Tableau's 2017 Superstore Data: EditedSuperstoreData.xls

-A list of Reginal Managers: RegionalManagers.cssv
+A list of Reginal Managers: RegionalManagers.csv

 Powerpoint Slide Pack: A Brief introduction to Tableau.pptx